limix/bgen-reader-py/docs/quickstart2.rst

 ============

 The bgen file format allows the storage of very heterogeneous genetic data.
-In the ``complex.bgen`` file we have variants with different ploidy and number of alleles, as well as phased\ *ness*.
+In the ``complex.bgen`` file we have variants with different ploidy and numbers of alleles, as well as phased\ *ness*.

 .. doctest::